-Recently AMD has implemented Smart Access Memory (AMD SAM) technology in its Radeon RX 6000 graphics and its Ryzen 5000 processors.
-But it is not a new technology, as it is based on the Resizable BAR open standard included by PCI-SIG in PCIe 3.0 standard in 2008.
+Recientemente AMD has implemented Smart Access Memory technology (AMD SAM) in its Radeon RX 6000 graphics and Ryzen 5000 processors.
+But it is not a new technology, since it is based on the Resizable BAR open standard included by PCI-SIG in PCIe 3.0 standard in 2008.
 Here we explain what Resizable BAR is, how it works and what this 'new' technology brings us.

 Graphics cards usually have a limitation of amount of VRAM that is accessible by the processor.
 He limit is 256MB of VRAM memory for the buffer running under the PCI bus.